 The whole process takes between 3 to 4 weeks.
 If you do wish to speed up the process you can pay a further $20.

-Census records are a great resource to the genealogists.
+Census records are a great resource to genealogists and family historians.
 They can not only provide a lot of information but they can help you immensely to build your family tree.

 If you want to get just one line of entry from the census records for one person then you will need to cough up as much as $105.

-But the process is actually a lot easier for the 1950 census records than records from 1960 to 2010!
+But the process is a lot easier for the 1950 census records than records from 1960 to 2010!

 Whatever you do decide when it comes to researching your family tree just remember that sometimes genealogy research is not easy.

-So, we do have to go that a extra mile to create a legacy that we can be proud of.
+So, we do have to go that extra mile to create a legacy that we can be proud of.

 Thank You and Please Leave A Comment

+I hope you enjoyed this post discussing whether the Census Records from 1950 are available.
 If you have any questions or comments then please leave a comment below.
-I would love to hear from you.